Curriculum and Assessment in Secondary Education G (11351.1)

 Special assessment requirements

-Normally an aggregate mark of 50% is required to pass the unit.
-In addition to an aggregate mark of 50% being required to pass the unit, students must provide evidence of satisfactory completion of their Professional Experience.
+An aggregate mark of 50% is required to pass the unit.
+All assessments must also have been attempted and submitted.
+In addition to an aggregate mark of 50% being required to pass the unit and completion of all tasks, students must provide evidence of satisfactory completion of their Professional Experience.

 AIM Module